9 Best Arrow Rests To Buy in 2023

 3. Ripcord “Code Red” Fall Away Arrow Rest

-The Ripcord “Code RED” Fall Away Arrow Rest is made from aluminum and has a very tough-looking finish.
+The Ripcord “Code RED” drop-away arrow rest is made from aluminum and has a very tough-looking finish.
 With a containment arm that provides 360 degrees of containment, you’re likely to find that this arrow rest is easy to use.
-Couple this with quick installation and a quiet shot provided by internal dampeners, and the Ripcord could be the best arrow rest for you.
+Couple this with quick installation and a quiet shot provided by internal dampeners, and the Ripcord could be the a great arrow rest for you.

 The launcher can be manually locked into position and it will disengage when you’re at full draw.
 This means you can have complete arrow clearance, which is always great.